ezgradesbusiness-creator/EZ-Grades/README.md

-  # Luxury Productivity Web App

-  This is a code bundle for Luxury Productivity Web App.
+  This is a code bundle for EZ Grades Web App.
 The original project is available at https://www.figma.com/design/gaEEQjRr8xNL5JUyvJpjhs/Luxury-Productivity-Web-App.

   ## Running the code